oKatanaaa/OpenSSH-Docker-Server/README.md

 3. Set the password in `Dockerfile` (line 15).
 In this example a pytorch docker is being set, but you can customize the image to suit your needs (pick a different base image, install other packages, etc).
 3. Run `./build.sh`
-4. Set the port in run.sh (line 4).
+4. Set the port and your working directory in run.sh (line 4 and 5).
 5. Run `./run.sh`